AnnaSeDab/Fithub2/README.md

 ### Bugs

+When performing CRUD operations toast would show contents of the bag.
+Toast type was chaneged to info and it's headline adjusted.

 #### Unfixed bugs that are important to fix
 The management - Management shoud have been put in a separate app.